Welcome to today's edition of the Rush 24-7 podcast.

 So what predictions are you referring to specifically?

-That's where we're unexpectedly shocked or what have you.
+Experts were unexpectedly shocked or what have you.

-Global stock transactions will raise 150 billion and it it won't because there will be fewer transactions take place, so the tax revenue will be less, just like the income tax revenue that's projected to increase with tax cuts or in uh tax uh increases never materializes because when you tax an activity, it slows down.
+So the tax revenue will be less, just like the income tax revenue that's projected to increase with tax cuts or tax increases never materializes because when you tax an activity, it slows down.

-They're sugarcoated to hide the disaster that awaits.
+They're sugar-coated to hide the disaster that awaits.

-Forty-seven percent approval rate in Gallup.
+47% approval rate in Gallup.

-They they struggled hard, folks.
+They struggled hard, folks.